aaltsys/doc-newwares/documents/02_transactions.rst

 =============================

 .. warning::
-   #. **Over/Short** quantity entry is not reflected in Transaction Line Column
-      data definition.
-   #. **Over/Short** applies to content only, and only on receipt, because this
-      is a visually countable quantity (cartons, cases, bags, etc.).
+   **Over/Short** applies to content only, and only on receipt, where content is a visually countable quantity (cartons, cases, bags, etc.).

 Documentation resources include the data column definitions for :ref:`trlines`.